 Mr. Saenger received his Bachelor’s and Honors’ degrees in Accounting Science from the University of South Africa.
 Mr. Saenger is a Chartered Accountant in South Africa and a Certified Public Accountant in the Commonwealth of Massachusetts.

-Jessica Edgar Morris joined Tonix Pharmaceuticals as Senior Vice President of Finance in September 2013.
-Ms. Morris served as Acting Chief Financial Officer from January 2016 to February 2016 and was subsequently appointed Executive Vice President, Operations.
-Ms. Morris has over 10 years of experience in finance and investing, at both private and publicly-traded companies.
+Jessica Edgar Morris joined Tonix Pharmaceuticals in September 2013 and currently serves as the Chief Operating Officer.
+Ms. Morris has over 15 years of experience in finance and investing, at both private and publicly-traded companies.
 She was previously a Vice President at Zhong Rong Group, a family office in NYC, where she oversaw the firm's investment strategy and asset allocations.
-Prior to Zhong Rong Group, Ms. Morris worked at American Capital, a publicly-traded private equity firm and global asset manager, where she sourced and underwrote investments in companies across a range of industries including healthcare.
+Prior to Zhong Rong Group, Ms. Morris worked at American Capital, formerly a publicly-traded private equity firm and global asset manager, where she sourced and underwrote investments in companies across a range of industries including healthcare.
 She also worked in an investment capacity at Calvert Street Capital Partners, a private equity firm in Baltimore, MD, as well as Silicon Valley Bank, a senior debt lender to technology and life science companies.
 Ms. Morris began her career at Deutsche Bank as an investment banking financial analyst.
 Ms. Morris received a B.S. in Commerce and B.A in Music from the University of Virginia, where she was an Echols Scholar.
 Ms. Morris is also a classically trained violinist.